marianmeres/fsm/README.md

 **Event**

 A string label sent to the FSM to trigger a state transition.
-Might be considered as a synonym with _transition_.
+It can be considered a synonym for _transition_.

 **Transition**